SunZia

 Technology

-Vestas is supplying 242 V163-4.5 MW wind turbines to SunZia - the latest evolution of the proven 4 MW platform, which retains over 90% continuity with previous variants.
+Vestas has supplied a total of 242 V163-4.5 MW wind turbines to SunZia - the latest evolution of the proven 4 MW platform, which retains over 90% continuity with previous variants.
 With more than 80 GW installed and 21,000+ turbines operating globally, the platform brings a well-earned reputation for performance, durability, and reliability.

 The V163-4.5 MW is optimized for low-wind conditions, and for SunZia, Vestas developed a site-specific power curve tailored to local wind and climate.
 This led to a key breakthrough: the custom 105-meter "SunZia Tower", which alone contributed to over 60% of the project's performance target.